In general law, a beneficiary has the right to

 A beneficiary who has disclaimed an interest under a will may subsequently retract their disclaimer provided no-one has altered their position in reliance on the disclaimer.

-If A is left a pecuniary legacy of £70,000 they must disclaim the whole amount and cannot purport to disclaim, say, £10,000 of it.
+If Alan is left a pecuniary legacy of £70,000 he must disclaim the whole amount and cannot purport to disclaim, say, £10,000 of it.

-If A received a pecuniary legacy of £20,000, and under a separate clause, a 1/3rd share of the residue, he could effectively disclaim the £20,000 without giving up the residuary bequest, (or vice versa).
+If Alan received a pecuniary legacy of £20,000, and under a separate clause, a one third share of the residue, he could effectively disclaim the £20,000 without giving up the residuary bequest, (or vice versa).

-A is entitled to 1/3rd share in the residuary estate.
+Alan is entitled to a one-third share in the residuary estate.
 He receives £500 on account.
 If he accepts this sum he cannot then disclaim his share in the residuary estate.